Alirsni/DailyReports/README.md

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: watching mini projects
+Based on the progress made today and the remaining tasks, the following steps should be taken: do some mini projects

 ## Conclusion
-mini projects can help for better learning and code writing.
+mini projects are good training for js. js is very vast. it never ends.